watchernyu/ubuntu-python-develop-setup/README.md

 # ubuntu-python-develop-setup
 A short guide on setting up python development environments on Ubuntu, mainly for my own reference.
+I decided that whenever I encountered a problem I will try fix it and post the solution here.

 ## make Ubuntu ready for development, make sure you install the drivers correctly
 Especially graphics drivers, if not correctly installed, can lead to a whole bunch of problems: